-I’m not sure why, but it seems to be part of the anglers’ DNA to face the stream sideways.
+I’m not sure why, but it seems that part of the anglers’ DNA is to face the stream sideways.
 Some guy with a rod walks up to the creek, faces the opposite bank and watches the water flow from left to right.
-He casts up and across and drifts the fly / bait / lure until it’s down and across from his position.
+He casts up and across, then drifts the fly / bait / lure until it’s down and across from his position.
 Everyone does it.
 Repeat ad infinitum and catch a fish once in a while.
-To catch more trout, face upstream.
+But to catch more trout, face upstream.

 Most of this applies to dead drifting things to a fish, which if you’re fishing for trout, is arguably the most effective and consistent way to put fish in the bag.
-Dries and nymphs (and often wet flies and streamers) are most useful when delivered upstream and allowed to drift along with the current, without much influence from the line and leader that carries it.
+Dry flies and nymphs (and often wet flies or streamers) are most useful when delivered upstream and allowed to drift along with the current, without much influence from the line and leader that carries it.
 The dead drift is the first and most basic lesson of Fly Fishing 101.

 And the easiest way to get that dead drift happening is to face upstream.

 We need our flies coming down through just one current seam.
-That’s the only way a real dead drift can happen.
+That’s the only way a real dead drift is performed.
 When the attached line drags the fly across lanes, bad things happen.
 The fly looks unnatural.
 It speeds up and travels across seams in a way that most trout food sources do not.

 Casting across the water immediately puts the fly and the the leader at odds.
 They fight one another when influenced by the currents of multiple seams, and it’s very difficult to get a true dead drift this way.